-- Research requirement: CHEM-797 Master's Thesis Research (6) or CHEM-797 Master's Thesis Research (3) and CHEM-691 Internship in Chemistry (3) with grades of B or better.
-A thesis of publishable quality based on original chemical laboratory research must be presented at a public seminar and defended before the students’s committee immediately thereafter.
+- Research requirement (with grades of B or better) CHEM-797 Master's Thesis Research (1-6) (6 credit hours required)or CHEM-797 Master's Thesis Research (1-6) (3 credit hours required) and CHEM-691 Internship (1-6) (3 credit hours required) A thesis of publishable quality based on original chemical laboratory research must be presented at a public seminar and defended before the student's committee immediately thereafter.
 A research proposal must be accepted by the student's thesis committee at least one semester prior to the oral defense of the thesis.

-- STAT-514 Statistical Methods (3) or speciality skills course approved by advisor
+- STAT-514 Statistical Methods (3) 3 or skills course approved by advisor